EMNOS

 3

-Emnos was new to UX design, so eduction on product design and development was part of the equation.
+At the time, Emnos was new to UX design, so part of my role involved educating the team on product design and development while also improving workflows and overall usability.

 2 Python Engineers